Nadeau-Innovations/site/content/authors/admin/_index.md

 ---
 bio: |
-  Nicholas Nadeau is a fractional CTO empowering startups with next-gen technology, AI/ML expertise, and a passion for driving corporate innovation.
+  Nicholas Nadeau is a fractional CTO empowering startups with next-gen technology expertise, and a passion for driving corporate innovation.
   Stay informed on cutting-edge hard tech trends - [subscribe to my newsletter](https://engnadeau.substack.com).
 Ready to innovate?
 [Discover my services]({{< ref "services/" >}}) and accelerate your growth.
 email: ""
 first_name: Nicholas